Short Grain Glutinous Rice

 Understanding the key chemical compounds helps explain why short grain glutinous rice pairs well with certain ingredients.

-Highly branched starch polymer that comprises 98-99% of glutinous rice's starch content, creating the characteristic sticky texture when cooked
+Branched starch polymer comprising 95-100% of glutinous rice's starch content, responsible for the sticky, gelatinous texture when cooked and the characteristic way grains cling together

 Quick Tips